starwolf0320/web3-interview-preparation/README.md

   <summary>What are dApps?</summary>
     <ul>
       <li>
-        Decentralized applications (dApps) are digital applications that have their backend code (smart contracts) running on a decentralized network and not a centralized server.
+        Decentralized applications (dApps) are digital applications that have their backend code (smart contracts) running on a decentralized network and not a centralized server
       </li>
     </ul>
 </details>